splashkit/splashkit.io-starlight/src/content/docs/guides/bundles.md

 ### Bundle Contents

 Conceptually, a bundle is a collection of resources that can be loaded by SplashKit as a group.
-This is achieved by creating a bundle script that lists all of the resources that you want loaded, and then loading this bundle in your code by calling using the <%= link_to "Load Resource Bundle", "/api/resource-bundles/#load-resource-bundle" %>.
+This is achieved by creating a bundle script that lists all of the resources that you want loaded, and then loading this bundle in your code by calling using the [Load Resource Bundle](/components/resource-bundles/#load-resource-bundle).
 You can then use the resources loaded, accessing them by name.
-Once you're done with a bundle you can release it from memory by calling <%= link_to "Free Resource Bundle", "/api/resource-bundles/#free-resource-bundle" %>.
+Once you're done with a bundle you can release it from memory by calling [Free Resource Bundle](/components/resource-bundles/#free-resource-bundle).
 This releases all the resources loaded in the bundle from memory.

 The bundle scripts are located in the *Resources/bundles* folder.
 Each script is a text file that contains the details of the resources to load.
 Each line of the file describes a single resource, with comma separated fields.
 The first field contains the type of resource to load being one of the following: